What is BASIC?

 are some of the best selling units in the second-hand market

-bare-bones.
-Even 16-bit micros like the line of Commodore
+Even 16-bit micros like the line of Commodore Amiga can

-monitors and peripherals can also demand high prices depending on
+peripherals can also demand high prices depending on manufacturer